 Learn more about the Volunteer experience in Dominican Republic: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.

-The Dominican Republic is able to accommodate couples serving together within the Education sector as well as cross-sector couples.
-Your partner must qualify and apply for one of the following:
+Peace Corps Dominican Republic is able to accommodate couples serving together within the Education sector as well as cross-sector couples.
+Therefore, an applicant for this program who would like to serve with a partner must have a partner who applies and qualifies for one of the following opportunities:

 Before you apply, please review Medical Information for Applicants to learn about the medical clearance process.

 Does this sound like the position for you?